 Site Preparation

-The Release 1.5 Patch Descriptions and Release Notes, which include a list of the patches and a summary of the Installation Order, will prepare each site for installation.
+The VSE Release 1.5 Patch Descriptions and Release Notes, which include a list of the patches and a summary of the Installation Order, will prepare each site for installation.
 Patches will be released on the same day and in the installation order stated in the Release Notes document.
 A list of pre-requisites for the VistA Scheduling GUI v2.0.0.15 installation are listed in the VistA Scheduling GUI v2.0.0.15 Installation Guide which will be distributed to appropriate site staff prior to the deployment date.
 The Release Notes document will be posted on the VA Software Document Library (VDL).

 Resources

 There will be a daily call setup for sites that are having install/deployment issues.
-If a site experiences issues, an Enterprise Service Desk (ESD) ticket must be submitted.
-Once that ticket is submitted, the vendor will be able to support with troubleshooting during the daily call.
-The call will be scheduled for 3pm EST.
+If a site experiences issues, a ServiceNow ticket must be submitted.
+The vendor will be able to provide troubleshooting support during the daily IOC call.
+The call will be scheduled for 3pm ET.

 VistA Server Requirements